codefiasco/text-embeddings-post/post.md

 > We're running the requests sequentially because OpenAI has small [rate limits on their free tier](https://platform.openai.com/docs/guides/rate-limits/usage-tiers?context=tier-free), this way their SDK will make sure we wait the appropriate amount of time between requests.

-Notice that in the snippet above we're associating the original text as part of the metadata of each embedding.
+Notice that in the snippet above, we're associating the original text as part of the metadata of each embedding.
 When we later fetch the records from Pinecone we'll only have access to the embeddings vector that was inserted, so we'll use this metadata to know what the original text was.

 We're now ready to import the story into the db!